 How can better technology help?

-Not every challenge for the NHS can be solved with technology, but many clinicians and patients have told us that they think better IT can make an important difference.
+Not every healthcare challenge can be solved with technology, but many clinicians and patients have told us that they think better IT can make an important difference.

 Right now, many hospitals depend on manual analysis of test results to flag potential issues, and then manual escalation of these issues via pagers, desktop systems and phone calls.
 Each step introduces the potential for delay, or for important information to be missed entirely.
 And each step could be improved through AI and mobile tools.